-These dogs are not easy to train in the least.
+Yorkies are not easy to train in the least.
 They are brilliant but are not bred to listen to their people.
 For this reason, they often do whatever they want, even if they know what you’re asking them.
 They require early and regular training to keep them in tip-top shape.

 Shih Tzu Overview

 They do not need baths often, but we do recommend them at least every month.
 This will help keep their coat clean since their coats are not self-cleaning by any means.
 Their face should be cleaned daily to avoid eye infections.

 If their hair is longer on their face, it should be kept as a topknot.
-Otherwise, trim it so that it does not hang down into their eyes.
-Shih Tzus are often given a “puppy trim,” an adorable haircut that also requires much less care.
+Otherwise, trim it so it does not hang down into their eyes.
+Shih Tzus are often given a “puppy trim,” which is an adorable haircut that requires much less care.

-Yorkie vs. Shih Tzu: Temperament
+Yorkie vs. Shih Tzu